FAA Part 107 Remote Pilot Course

 Lesson 1: Applicable sUAS Drone Regulations

-To apply for apply for a part 107 remote pilot certificate with an sUAS rating, you must satisfy the following eligibility requirements:
+To apply for a part 107 remote pilot certificate with an sUAS rating, you must satisfy the following eligibility requirements:

-- Pass the initial aeronautical knowledge test at an FAA-approved knowledge testing center.
+> Pass the initial aeronautical airman knowledge exam at an FAA-approved testing center.

 Small Unmanned Aircraft Systems

 Includes unmanned aircraft, small unmanned aircraft, sUAS, UAS, UA, drone.
 Applies to the operation of certain civil small unmanned aircraft within the National Aeronautical System (NAS), a civil small unmanned aircraft must meet the following criteria:

 > Weighs less than 55 pounds including everything that is onboard or otherwise attached to the aircraft.